Biography

 Liz Dilnot Johnson

 Liz’s career began in school-teaching and in her mid-30s she took a ‘year out’ to study composition for the first time gaining a Masters with distinction at Birmingham Conservatoire, and was encouraged by her tutor Philip Cashian to continue her studies.
-She completed her PhD in composition in 2005 focussing on the 28-minute single movement work Sky-burial.
+She completed her PhD in composition in 2005 focussing on the 28-minute single movement work for voice and string quartet Sky-burial.

 Liz lectured at the Royal Birmingham Conservatoire 1999 - 2019, teaching composition, designing and delivering modules on Music and Health, Community Engagement and, most recently, collaborative projects with Royal Birmingham Ballet.